 There are two types of staff turnover, voluntary and involuntary;

-- Voluntary turnover is any instance in which an employee actively chooses to leave a business.
+Refers to any instance in which an employee actively chooses to leave a business.

 Within every business, low staff turnover is the goal.
 The industry standard can of course change.
 For example, industries such as retail and hospitality have a much higher average turnover rate than say a finance or insurance company.

 The average staff turnover rate in Australia in 2019 was 8.5%.
 The highest contributor was hospitality with 17.9% turnover, whereas the lowest was public administration at 5.3%.
 To see the full list of employee turnover rates by industry in Australia click here.